Harmontown/harmontown.github.io/docs/_episodes/227/index.md

 title:                "A Haunted House With A Glass Ceiling"
 image:                "episode-placeholder.jpg"
 description: |-
   A 4 year old takes the stage, a 16 year old stage, Cameron Esposito and Rhea Butcher, The Bootzins, Casper Mattresses.
-Watch the video at harmontown.com/live.
-We own everything!
-Help us grow, become a member.
 showDate:
 releaseDate:          "2016-08-24 05:49:00Z"
 duration:             "02:05:13"